akostrik/IRC-server/README.md

 This project involves creating a simple IRC (Internet Relay Chat) server in C++.
 The goal is to develop a non-blocking server (no forking and using only one poll), that is fully compatible with an official IRC client, providing a platform for real-time text messaging in a network.

-Examples of IRC technologies:
-* WeeChat

-* POSIX specification for poll: If the value of fd is less than 0, events shall be ignored, and revents shall be set to 0 in that entry on return from poll()
-* Wireshark utility
-* `nc -v`

 Info:
 * https://dev.twitch.tv/docs/irc
 * https://www.quakenet.org/articles/102-press-release-irc-networks-under-systematic-attack-from-governments